 - Chicken Nuggets

-- Place the panko breadcrumbs on a baking sheet laid with baking paper, level well and bake until golden, about 5 to 6 minute, stirring once and leveling again after the first 3 minutes.
-Place the panko into a large bowl, let cool completely, than mix with the Parmesan and dried herbs.
+Place the panko breadcrumbs on a baking sheet lined with baking paper, level well and bake until golden, about 5 to 6 minute, stirring once and leveling again after the first 3 minutes.
+The panko breadcrumbs should be nicely golden, but not too dark.